Advertisement

 1 / 6

-About eight out of 10 Americans experience back pain at some point in their lives.
-In fact, back pain is the most common type of chronic pain.
-But often the cause can be a mystery, especially if you’re not moving heavy objects all day.
-It turns out some common habits may be wreaking havoc on your back.
-Read on for five surprising sources.
+About 8 in 10 people experience back pain at some point in their lives.
+In fact, back pain is one of the most common types of chronic pain.
+But the cause can often be a mystery, especially if you’re not moving heavy objects all day.

 young woman with neck pain